 - Documents should be placed in a 1" clear view, white, 3-ringed binder.

 Each section should be divided with a Kelly green 4-H divider sheet.
 Members may print their own or purchase pre-printed divider pages from the 4-H office.
 One set is $2.

 STANDARDIZED FORMS: Members can download the standardized forms below.
-If Internet access is limited, members can purchase a portfolio CD from the 4-H office for $1.

 - All Sections (PDF)